Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Datasets and Forecast Methodology

 \subsection{Fiducial Cosmology and Mock Data Generation}

 The forecasting strategy proceeds in two stages.
 First, mock observational data corresponding to each cosmological scenario considered in this work were constructed.
 The fiducial parameter values used to generate these mock datasets were obtained from the latest constraints derived from currently available cosmological observations.
 Specifically, the models were constrained using a combination of CMB from Planck 2018 TTTEEE + low-$\ell$ + low-E + lensing data \citep{Planck:2018lbu,Planck:2018vyg,Planck:2019nip}, DESI DR2 baryon acoustic oscillation (BAO) distance measurements reported in table IV of \citet{DESI:2025zgx} and type-Ia supernova (SNIa) observations from the Pantheon+ compilation \citep{Scolnic:2021amr}.
 For this purpose a modified version of \texttt{CLASS} \citep{Lesgourgues:2011re,Blas:2011rf} was employed, which is based on the iDMDE implementations of \citet{Lucca:2020zjb} and \citet{Hoerning:2023hks}, together with the Markov chain Monte Carlo (MCMC) sampler \texttt{MontePython} \citep{Audren:2012wb,Brinckmann:2018cvx}.
-The resulting constraints are reproduced from \citet{Shah:2025ayl} in Table \ref{tab:current}.

 Rather than adopting the $\Lambda$CDM model as the fiducial cosmology in all cases, the mock observations were generated separately for each iDMDE scenario considered in this work \citep{Shah:2023rqb}.
-For each model, the best-fitting parameter values were chosen, consistent with current observational constraints within that specific cosmological framework.
+For each model, the best-fitting parameter values were chosen (Table \ref{tab:bestfit}), consistent with current observational constraints within that specific cosmological framework.
+The full constraints are reproduced from \citet{Shah:2025ayl} in Table \ref{tab:current} of Appendix \ref{appendix}.
 This approach ensures that the forecasted sensitivities of future surveys are evaluated in a manner consistent with the underlying model assumptions.
 The mock datasets were generated using the corresponding future-survey likelihoods implemented within \texttt{MontePython} \citep{Sprenger:2018tdb} as listed in Table \ref{tab:likes}.

 The fiducial parameter vector considered in this analysis is $\{\Omega_{\rm b} h^2,\,\Omega_{\rm c}h^2,\,100\theta_{s},\,\ln\left(10^{10}A_{s}\right),\,n_s,\,\tau,\,Q,\,w_0,\,w_a\},$ where the first six parameters correspond to the standard cosmological parameters, while $Q$ represents the strength of the dark sector interaction and $(w_0, w_a)$ characterize the evolution of the DE EoS.